Arreeba/AI-ML_Internship/RNNs/Task2/README.md

 3. Run cells in order — AAPL data downloads automatically via `yfinance`

 ## Conclusion
-Reframing stock forecasting as return prediction (rather than raw price) was essential to avoid extrapolation failure, and the GRU shows modest but real predictive skill over a naive baseline once evaluated with correct one-step-ahead reconstruction.
-The vanishing gradient experiment confirms, with direct per-timestep gradient measurements, that LSTM's gating mechanism meaningfully slows gradient decay relative to a vanilla RNN — the core motivation for LSTM's design and, more broadly, for the shift toward attention-based architectures like Transformers.
+Reframing stock forecasting as return prediction was essential to avoid extrapolation failure, but directional accuracy testing revealed the model's low error was largely an artifact of anchoring to true prior prices rather than genuine forecasting skill — a reminder that magnitude-based metrics alone can overstate a model's usefulness.
+The vanishing gradient experiment confirms, with direct per-timestep gradient measurements of both hidden and cell states, that LSTM's additive cell-state pathway — not just its gating in general — is the specific architectural mechanism that slows gradient decay relative to a vanilla RNN, motivating both LSTM's design and the eventual shift toward attention-based architectures like Transformers.